Zero-one laws for connectivity in random key graphs: Introduction

-Before deployment, each sensor in a WSN is independently assigned $K$ distinct cryptographic keys which are selected at random from a pool of $P$ keys.
+Before deployment, each sensor in a WSN is independently assigned $K$ distinct cryptographic keys which are selected at random from a pool of $P$ keys (with $K < P$).
 These $K$ keys constitute the key ring of the node and are inserted into its memory.
-Two sensor nodes can then establish a secure link between them if they are within transmission range of each other and if their key rings have at least one key in common; see \cite{EschenauerGligor} for implementation details.
-A situation of particular interest is that of {\em full visibility} -- Nodes are then all within communication range of each other and a secure link can be established between two nodes if their key rings have at least one key in common.
-The resulting notion of adjacency induces the {\em random key} graph $\mathbb{K}(n;(K,P))$ on the vertex set $\{ 1, \ldots , n \}$ where $n$ is the number of sensor nodes; see Section \ref{sec:RandomKeyGraph} for precise definitions.
+Two sensor nodes can then establish a secure link between them if they are within transmission range of each other {\em and} if their key rings have at least one key in common; see \cite{EschenauerGligor} for implementation details.
+A situation of particular interest is that of {\em full visibility} whereby nodes are all within communication range of each other.
+In that case a secure link can be established between two nodes if their key rings have at least one key in common.
+The resulting notion of adjacency defines the {\em random key} graph $\mathbb{K}(n;(K,P))$ on the vertex set $\{ 1, \ldots , n \}$ where $n$ is the number of sensor nodes; see Section \ref{sec:RandomKeyGraph} for precise definitions.

-A basic question concerning the scheme of Eschenauer and Gligor is its ability to achieve {\em secure connectivity} among participating nodes in the sense that a {\em secure path} exists between any pair of nodes.
+A basic question concerning the scheme of Eschenauer and Gligor is its ability to achieve {\em secure connectivity} amongst participating nodes in the sense that a {\em secure path} exists between any pair of nodes.
 Therefore, under full visibility it is natural to seek conditions on $n$, $K$ and $P$ under which the random key graph $\mathbb{K}(n;(K,P))$ constitutes a connected graph with high probability -- The availability of such conditions would provide an encouraging indication of the feasibility of using this distribution scheme for WSNs.
-As discussed in Section \ref{sec:BasisConjecture}, this search has lead to {\em conjecturing} the following zero-one law for graph connectivity in random key graphs: If we scale the parameters $K$ and $P$ with $n$ according to
+As discussed in Section \ref{sec:BasisConjecture}, this search has lead to {\em conjecturing} the following zero-one law for graph connectivity in random key graphs: If the parameters $K$ and $P$ are scaled with $n$ according to

 for some sequence $\alpha: \mathbb{N}_0 \rightarrow \mathbb{R}$, then it has been conjectured that